-Logistics
+" Logistics

-At the end of each class I'll give you a writing assignment.
+At the end of each class I'll make a writing assignment.
 Assignments vary from the straightforward to the perverse.
-I'll ask you to write a poem to a form of my devising, with three or four additional requirements meant to obstruct your conscious mind and give access to your imagination.
+I'll ask you to write a poem to a form of my devising, with three or four additional requirements meant to obstruct your conscious mind and give you access to your imagination.
 I hope to entangle your censoring conscious so completely that you'll concentrate on fulfilling the form and not worry overmuch about what is being said.
 The poem is due the following week at the end of class (bring copies for all).
 Poems must be printed in black ink on regular white paper.
 I'm immune to excuses for late assignments, however ingenious.
 You may obtain grace until noon the next day (no longer) by bringing lashings of cookies to class the following week.
-Late assignments will otherwise be marked down severely, one point per day (one-tenth of a grade).
+Late assignments will otherwise be marked down severely, 25% per day.
 These penalties are cumulative and cannot be remitted.

-From the poems submitted, I'll choose four or five as the worksheet for our discussion (emailing you the names of the lucky poets), to which the first half of class will be devoted.
+From the poems submitted I'll choose four or five as the worksheet of our discussion (emailing you the names of the lucky poets), to which the first half of class will be devoted.
 Over the course of the semester, each poet's work will be workshopped about the same number of times.
-Late assignments should be sent to me as attachments in .pdf (preferred) or .docx.
-This also applies to assignments where you didn't print out enough copies.
-Do not leave assignments in my school mailbox.
-All assignments must have with your name, number of the assignment, class, and my name in the upper righthand corner.
-Don't make me your secretary.
+Assignments sent by email should be sent as attachments with your name, number of assignment, class\don't make me your secretary.

-In the second half of each class, we'll discuss assigned readings.
-This term we'll read Donald Justice, Collected Poems; W. H. Auden, Selected Poems; Robert Lowell, Life Studies and For the Union Dead; Louise Glück, The First Four Books of Poems; and the
+In the second half of each class we'll discuss assigned readings.
+This term we'll read the American Poetry: The Twentieth Century.
+Volume 1: Henry Adams to Dorothy Parker, edited by Robert Hass, Donald Justice's New and Selected Poems, W. H. Auden's Selected Poems, Louise Gliick's The Pirst Pour Books of Poems, and Robert Lowell, Life Studies and

-Library of America anthology American Poetry: The Twentieth Century, Volume 1: Henry Adams to Dorothy Parker, ed.
-Hass et al. It's a prerequisite of the course that you buy the books.
-Failure to complete the readings or engage in discussion is a sign of lack of interest in a decent grade.
-You can buy the books at the campus book-store or on the web.
-If you don't have a particular book one evening, it's a cookie penalty; if you don't have it a second evening, it's two points off your grade.
+For the Union Dead For the Union Dead, as well as James McAuley's, Versification.
+It's a prerequisite of the course that you buy the books.
+Failure to complete the readings, or to engage in discussion, is a sign of lack of interest in a grade.
+You can buy the books at the campus book store or on the web.
+If you don't have a particular book on one evening, it's a cookie penalty; if you don't have it a second evening, it's two points off your grade.
 Ebooks are not permitted.

-I won't set the direction of our discussions, but I like to look intensely at the collusive uses of language and the habits and craft of revision.
-My complaint about many contemporary poets is that they have no concern for the richness of words, the complication of expression, and rarely use what might be called the subsidies of sense (as opposed to plain bread-and-butter prose meaning).
+I won't set the direction of our discussions, but I like to look particularly at the uses and habits of revision.
+My complaint about many younger poets is that they have no concern for the richness of words, the complication of expression, and rarely use what might be called the subsidies of sense (as opposed to plain bread-and-butter prose meanings).
 These subsidies include ambiguity, nuance, the right wrong word, music of various sorts (alliterative, consonantal), patterns of adherence (meter, set form), thematic tangles, sensitivity to verb tense, timing, and delay-in short, the ways that poets have traditionally put English on English.

-Discussions
+e> Discussions

 You're responsible for reading the worksheet each week in advance of class, making notes upon it, and bringing it with you.
 Copious notes.
 The quick wit, intelligence, and charm of your analysis will be appreciated by all.
-Use of laptops or cell phones during class is forbidden.
+Use of laptops during class is forbidden.
 If your cell phone rings, you owe everyone cake or cookies.